Shape the Regional Growth Strategy

 Collaboration

-about 2 years agoShare on Facebook Share on Twitter Share on Linkedin Email this linkCLOSED: This discussion has concluded.Strong partnerships are needed to achieve the goals outlined in the RGS and ensure the region as a whole is working toward a common future.
+over 3 years agoShare Collaboration on Facebook Share Collaboration on Twitter Share Collaboration on Linkedin Email Collaboration linkCLOSED: This discussion has concluded.Strong partnerships are needed to achieve the goals outlined in the RGS and ensure the region as a whole is working toward a common future.
 The FVRD is committed to maintaining strong, collaborative, and respectful relationships with all levels of government, Indigenous governments, health authorities, non-profits, the private sector, and the public to work together on shaping the future of the region.

 RGS Goal